Fair Work Commission staff undertake and organise research as part of our award reviews and annual wage reviews.

-In June each year Commission staff prepare draft determinations adjusting expense-related allowances in modern awards for the applicable CPI index figure.
+In June each year Fair Work Commission staff prepare draft determinations adjusting expense-related allowances in modern awards for the applicable CPI index figure.
 The determinations are published consistent with the process outlined in the Statement issued on 20 May 2010 ( FWA 3857).

-As part of the Award flexibility common issue to the 4 yearly review of modern awards the Commission engaged an external research provider to conduct research into multiple modern award coverage and the utility of majority clauses.
+As part of the Award flexibility common issue in the 4 yearly review of modern awards the Commission engaged an external research provider to conduct research into multiple modern award coverage and the utility of majority clauses.

 The qualitative research was conducted with 27 employers and 19 employees covering small (5–19), medium (20–199) and large (200+) enterprises in Sydney and Melbourne.
 Two employee and two employer organisations also participated in the research.

-The Commission has commissioned research into the usability of modern award documents for small business owners (1-19 employees) located in metropolitan and regional areas.
+The Commission commissioned research into the usability of modern award documents for small business owners (1-19 employees) located in metropolitan and regional areas.

-The report details the findings of focus groups and in depth interviews undertaken with 47 small business owners from both metropolitan and regional areas of Victoria and New South Wales.
+The report details the findings of focus groups and in-depth interviews undertaken with 47 small business owners from both metropolitan and regional areas of Victoria and New South Wales.

-Commission staff have prepared a list of federal and state awards (award-based transitional instruments) which are relevant to the Part 10A award modernisation process.
+Commission staff prepared a list of federal and state awards (award-based transitional instruments) which are relevant to the Part 10A award modernisation process.
 This list can be downloaded as an Excel spreadsheet through the link below.

 This list contains industry/occupation award-based transitional instruments which are potentially affected by award modernisation.
 The allocation of instruments to modern awards is indicative only.
 The coverage clause, classifications and any exclusions contained within modern awards determine their coverage.
 Employers or employees seeking advice to determine which modern award they may be covered by should contact the Fair Work Ombudsman.